 So, we know who owned the land initially, but how did Regent’s Park develop into the beautiful haven of calm that it is today?

 It wasn’t until architect John Nash got his hands on the park in the early 20th century that it began to transform into the outdoor space we know today.
 Nash developed great plans for the outdoor space which included palatial terraces, a lake, a canal, villas and a second home for the Prince to use during the summer.
 Of course, not all of these plans were given the nod of approval but Queen Mary’s Gardens, which Nash designed during the 1930s is still a focal point today.
 The park also became home to several organisations, including the zoological Society and the Royal Botanic Society.

 Regent’s Park wasn’t really a ‘park’ at this point because it wasn’t open to the public.
 It only became accessible to the public in 1835 when King William allowed restricted access to the grounds two days a week.

 Today, Regent’s Park is home to large open spaces, decorated pathways that are ideal for a leisurely stroll and 4 children’s playgrounds.
 The park is also known for its varied sports facilities and boasts London’s largest outdoor sports area.
 In the centre of the park is an artificial lake, which is a popular place to hire boats or try your hand at watersports.
 Throughout the park, you’ll notice many Grade I listed buildings, sculptures, monuments, gates and bridges.

 As well as London Zoo, there are other famous focal points within Regent’s Park, one of which is Primrose Hill.
 Primrose Hill is a well-known vantage point where visitors and locals alike can relax with a picnic and enjoy sweeping views across London.

-After a stroll in the park, you might want to drop into Aubaine for some French food and wine: https://aubaine.co.uk/our-restaurants/marylebone/
+After a stroll in the park, you might want to drop into our French restaurant in Marylebone for some delicious food and wine.

 Next up: Daunt Books